Folks are making serious money on YouTube.

 Another way to make money on YouTube is by promoting your own products or services.

-Whether you’re a small business owner, freelancer, or have an ecommerce shop, you can create and upload video content related to your brand.
+Whether you’re a small business owner, freelancer, or have an ecommerce shop, you can create and upload engaging content related to your brand.

 Unlike the merchandise strategy, there won’t be any requirements from YouTube.
 You just won’t be able to have direct product merch links or cards in your video.